 The education I received in the early Seventies changed everything.
-In 1970, I was lost in a dark forest, but by 1974 I had found a path.
+In 1970, I was lost in a dark forest, but by 1974 I had found a well lighted path.

-I survived my tour in the Air Force (let me re-reiterate: I wasn't sent to Vietnam), and that four-year intellectual drought* sparked my desire to return to North Florida Jr. College to learn stuff.
+I survived my tour in the Air Force, and that four-year intellectual drought sparked my desire to return to North Florida Jr. College to learn stuff.
 Anything.
 Just something!
 I sure didn't do much of that the first time around.

-To get my Associate of Arts degree, I still needed two more English classes, one an American literature survey, the other a British.
+To get my Associate of Arts degree, I still needed two more English classes, surveys in American and British literature.

 The latter was taught by Mr. Gerard Byrne, some old Irish guy -- he was 61, but looked much older -- who had a reputation for being both boring and demanding, a deadly mix.